Food Safety and Inspection Service, USDA.

 End List of Subjects

-For the reasons set out in the preamble, FSIS is proposing to amend 9 CFR part 352 as follows:
+For the reasons set out in the preamble, FSIS amends 9 CFR part 352 as follows:

 PART 352—EXOTIC ANIMALS AND HORSES: VOLUNTARY INSPECTION